Axway/open-banking-docs/content/en/docs/Validation/postman.md

 ## Test the API collection

 Simply follow the collection step-by-step flow that is different for each API.
+Details may be provided in the API collection method description.

-Some API would require to get a consent (account, credit card, payment, ) before actually using the API main methods. this would required to copy/paste some value between your browser and postman and details in the API collection method description
+Some API would require to get a consent (account, credit card, payment, etc.) before actually using the API main methods.
+This would required to copy/paste some values between your browser and postman.

 ## Examples